Regional-Modeling-LATMOS-IGE/compile-scripts-WRF-Chem/README.md

 ~~~~

 Recompile your code with this change and then you should be able to use more processors for your future runs.

+## Dust boundary conditions

+Remember to check there is a substraction in the dust mozbc files to avoid having unrealistic dust concentrations